-EASA and its Industry members have developed a BPR on Online Behavioural Advertising (OBA) building on the IAB Europe OBA Framework which was published in April 2011.
-The EDAA (European Interactive Digital Advertising Alliance5) has since been established to administer key aspects of the OBA Self-Regulatory Programme and provides companies with the means to ensure that consumers have transparency, choice and control over their online advertising preferences.
-This approach is supported by a broad industry coalition at European-level, and by all European SROs, which are responsible for enforcement of the OBA principles and consumer complaint handling6.
+EASA and its Industry members have developed a BPR on Data-Driven Advertising, building on the European Interactive Digital Advertising Alliance (EDAA 10) Framework which was published in April 2011.
+EDAA has been established to administer key aspects of the European Self-Regulatory Programme on Data Driven Advertising, leveraging its core pillars of transparency, choice and control, and education for consumers across their online advertising experience.
+This approach is supported by a broad industry coalition at European-level, and by European SROs at local level, which are responsible for the enforcement of the Self-Regulatory Programme principles and consumer complaint handling.